-Competent Cells Kits on ZAGENO
+Competent Cells on Zageno

 Thus, competent cells are typically E. coli cells with high competency values.
 Such values though are normally achieved artificially in the lab, via chemical or electrical means.